About PA&D

 Radio

-In addition to Masterpeace, I was producing radio programming for a number of ministries.
+In addition to Masterpeace, I produced radio programming for several ministries.
 These shows included:

-Masterpeace ended at WYNY around the time the station changed format to Country Music.
-A new door opened up at the CTN Cable Network, where I VJ’d Contemporary Christian Music videos for another ten years on the television show PoweRock.
+Masterpeace ended at WYNY when the station changed the format to Country Music.
+A new door opened at the CTN Cable Network, where I VJ’d Contemporary Christian Music videos for another ten years on the television show PoweRock.

 I joined with some good friends to start a new Contemporary Christian Music radio station in Burlington, Vermont.
-After a few false starts the station did go on the air, went through several ownership changes, and flipped to a popular music format.
+After a few false starts, the station went on air, underwent several ownership changes, and flipped to a popular music format.

 After a long absence, I briefly returned to radio at New York’s WWDJ 97, where I served as an account executive.